z-jing-han/Advance-Programming-in-UNIX-system/lab1/todo/Readme.md

 Choose any environment setup you like.
 Most people probably use **WSL**, but I used **VMware + Ubuntu 24.04** and it worked fine.
 (Also, judging from later labs, doing the assignments on MacOS might cause a lot of trouble, so it’s better to get a Linux machine.)

+UPDATE: I Change the environment into WSL (after the end of semester, no reason), and I also add some bind mount term in `up-runtime/start.sh` to let the lib mount to container.
+Just for fun.

 You can think of pwntool as a scripting library to help with communication/interaction tasks.

 The main features used fall into three types: